Tieguanyin Oolong Tea

 Iron Goddess of Mercy

-Discover the elegance of Tieguanyin, often referred to as the “Iron Goddess of Mercy.”
-This renowned oolong tea hails from Anxi County in Fujian Province, China, and is celebrated for its delicate floral aroma and smooth, sweet taste.
+Discover the elegance of Tieguanyin, often referred to as the "Iron Goddess of Mercy."
+This renowned oolong tea from Taiwan is celebrated for its delicate floral aroma, smooth texture and naturally sweet finish.

 Taste & Aroma of Tieguanyin Oolong Tea